AzizFT/time-travel-afaltwai/README.md

 The main goal is to make everything flow smoothly and keep the **time machine** idea clear.
 Once it looks good, I’ll merge these edits back into the main branch.

+There are 3 feature branches that have been added